 2. The Partition Commemoration Campaign was created by Dr Binita Kane after being a contributor to Leo Burley and Anita Rani’s award-winning BBC1 Documentary ‘My Family Partition and Me’, resulting in August 17th being declared ‘Partition Commemoration Day’ and the establishment of a UK working group working to raise awareness of Partition History in the British school education system.

-What can you do to support South Asian Heritage Month in 2020?
+What can you do to support South Asian Heritage Month?

 1. Create a blog or vlog and share via social media using the hastag #southasianheritagemonth